The average cart abandonment rate across eCommerce retailers ranges from 55% to 80%.

-While multi-step checkouts may be necessary and functional, they can become problematic when there is no roadmap showing the customer how many more steps remain in the checkout process.
+While multi-step checkouts may be necessary and functional, they can become problematic when no roadmap shows the customer how many more steps remain in the checkout process.

 Without a breadcrumb, nudge, or pointer, frustrated prospective customers can lose their patience and abandon their carts to find a better experience.

 Customers abandon their carts 17% of the time if the checkout process is too complicated.

 Solution: Reduce the number of clicks required to complete the checkout process.
 Provide directional cues or nudges to help them navigate their cart.